twoez/caspers/README.md

 # 👻 Caspers

+> 🚧 **Currently in development**
+> Caspers is actively being built and will be released soon.
+> If you're interested, ⭐ follow/watch this repository for updates and early releases.

 **Agentic coding system** - receive tasks from Slack, GitHub, GitLab or a REST API, dispatch them to an LLM agent running inside an isolated environment, validate changes through a multi-step pipeline, open pull requests, and iterate on review feedback.

 ---

 ## Overview

 Caspers bridges the gap between developer intent and working code.
 You describe what you want in a GitHub issue, a Slack message or a REST call and Caspers agentically implements it, validates it, opens a pull request, and refines it based on your review.

+Behind the scenes, Caspers acts like your own team of **AI ghost producers** — quietly turning tasks and ideas into working code while you stay focused on the bigger picture.

 No context switching.
 No boilerplate.
 Just working code.

 ---